I Don't Play with My Kids (and That's Okay) - Baby Chick

 Around my daughter’s first birthday, I remember having a conversation with my mom that filled me with guilt.
-I admitted to her that I had no desire to play with my kid.
+I told her I had no desire to play with my kid.
 I fully expected her to give me advice on how to change my mind about the issue.
 So I was shocked when she nodded her head.
 She said, “I didn’t like to play with you guys either.
 And, honestly, I had more than one kid, so I wouldn’t have to.”
-That brief conversation made me laugh, but it also relieved me that maybe I wasn’t such a terrible mom after all.
+That brief conversation made me laugh but also relieved me that maybe I wasn’t such a terrible mom after all.

 I have always found the pressure to play with your kids perplexing.
-It is something that modern moms tend to feel a great deal of guilt over if they have no desire, or time, to do it.
+It is something that modern moms tend to feel a great deal of guilt over if they have no desire or time to do it.
 But why?
 Is that our job?
 Is it in the best interest of our children?
 At least for me, I have concluded it is neither required nor important for me to play with my children.
 And they will still become decent, well-rounded, beautiful human beings.
-Here are five reasons I don’t play with my kids, and I have no guilt about it.

 5 Reasons I Don’t Play With My Kids